Lung Cancer Treatment Options

 Choosing the OSUCCC – James for lung cancer treatment means patients have direct access to more clinical trials — where new and advanced therapies are created — than at almost any other hospital in the United States.
 Tomorrow’s therapies are in today’s clinical trials.

 James subspecialists pioneer molecular analysis and targeted treatments.
-Our thoracic surgeons test and compare novel lung cancer surgical techniques, and the OSUCCC – James is one of only four institutions funded by the National Cancer Institute to conduct phase I and II clinical trials on novel anticancer drugs.
+Our thoracic surgeons test and compare novel lung cancer surgical techniques, and the OSUCCC – James is one of only a few institutions funded by the National Cancer Institute to conduct phase I and II clinical trials on novel anticancer drugs.

 If you have received a lung cancer diagnosis, or if you want a second opinion or just want to speak to a lung cancer specialist, we are here to help you.
 Call 800-293-5066 or 614-293-5066 to make an appointment.